 The prognosis of depressive cognitive disorders is controversial, with surveys documenting transformation to irreversible neurodegenerative dementia and additional reviews documenting no transformation.
 In the past, it came to be more obvious that depression correlated with cognitive deficits can be the prodromal phase of dementia.
 In this respect, current data reports depression to be related to a twofold heightened risk of transforming to irreversible dementia.
 Researchers have found that over an interval of 4 to 5 years, more than 70% of cases originally diagnosed with depression with cognitive impairment transformed into dementia, and 18% of these cases were originally found to have no changes in cognition.

 Depressive cognitive disorders are related to a considerable amount of disability.
-It complicates management, exacerbates functional problems, and govern other adverse consequences.
+It complicates management, exacerbates functional problems, and governs other adverse consequences.
 It is associated with interference with life and activities due to prolonged hospitalization.
 Cases with coexisting depressive disorder and dementia seem to utilize health care and the nursing home facility at a considerably increased amount than cases with either disorder alone.
 Caretaker responsibility is heightened many folds when they have to care for patients who have both dementia and a depressive disorder.
-The additional important complication of the depressive cognitive disorder is the suicidal ideation.
+The additional important complication of depressive cognitive disorder is suicidal ideation.
 The percentage rises in aged separated or divorced white men.
 Social withdrawal and associated medical illness further enhance the risk.
 Depression with dementia furthermore increases the likelihood of medical co-morbidity in old age like cardiovascular illnesses, diabetes, stroke, etc.

 Deterrence and Patient Education

 The heightening number of the elderly population gives rise to an increasing number of old-age mentally ill.
-Disorders such as dementia and late-onset depression not merely cause difficulties among their sufferers, they diminish the quality of life and inflict a heightened responsibility on the caregiver.
+Disorders such as dementia and late-onset depression not merely cause difficulties among their sufferers; they diminish the quality of life and inflict a heightened responsibility on the caregiver.
 Depressive cognitive disorders, neurodegenerative dementia, and late-onset depression contribute to all disability-adjusted life years (DALY) in the senior community.
 Hence, aging possesses a profound impact on public and health programs.
-Thus, knowledge about the symptoms and signs of the depressive cognitive disorder is essential for cases and caretakers, which would encourage them to seek timely assistance, and avoid setting their lives at risk.
+Thus, knowledge about the symptoms and signs of the depressive cognitive disorder is essential for cases and caretakers, which would encourage them to seek timely assistance and avoid setting their lives at risk.